lowfreqvar/lowfreqvar.github.io/reproducability.markdown

 # Dependencies

+The simplest way to obtain all the tools or dependencies for variant calling/filtering is from the bioconda channel.

 {: .important }
 > Before being able to create the Conda environment you will need to install conda for your specific OS.
 >